SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/test_aggregator_image/FUNCTIONAL_DESCRIPTION.md

 the parser mode is named `pcap`, at this stage it reads reconstructed syslog text and removes the leading `<PRI>` field.

+If creation of any solid producer file fails, result analysis is skipped and the watcher reports infrastructure status `255`.
+This prevents an incomplete set of producer files from yielding a false passing test result.
+Any partially published solid files are removed, the per-connection backups remain intact, and the underlying aggregation error is retained in `result_log_stderr`.

 The aggregator selects records whose syslog producer contains `tester` and groups them by producer/container name.
 It recognizes pytest records shaped
 like: